 Another scenario is a gross lease that allocates all costs, charges and taxes to the landlord, thus providing a simple (but probably expensive) opportunity to shorter-term commercial tenants.

-Here we’ll be breaking down this question in further detail to explore who pays property taxes and other charges on a commercial lease.
+Here we’ll be breaking down commercial property tax in further detail to explore who pays property taxes and other charges on a commercial lease.

 Commercial leases will include the lease agreement as well as a breakdown of other costs, which may include:

 These costs might be inclusive of rent (e.g. a gross lease), which means the tenants pay one flat rent to the landlord.
 Alternatively (and more commonly), some, or all, of these charges will be made payable to the tenant (e.g. net leases, or FRI leases).